JacobJershin/The-Top-150/README.md

 ```

 Lastly the function MasterPoints just takes in the 3 parameters of a player, that being their clears, levels they have progress on, and the % of said progress and runs the previously defined functions on those 3 arrays to find a players total points.

+##Special Thanks to all of the following!

+The VC boys for supporting me (pete231) during the project
+All of the mods of the Top 150 smm2 discord